Muhammad Iqbal

 An ardent proponent of the political and spiritual revival of the Muslim world, particularly of the Muslims in the Indian subcontinent, the series of lectures Iqbal delivered to this effect were published as The Reconstruction of Religious Thought in Islam in 1930.
 He was elected to the Punjab Legislative Council in 1927 and held several positions in the All-India Muslim League.
 In his Allahabad Address, delivered at the League's annual assembly in 1930, he formulated a political framework for the Muslim-majority regions spanning northwestern India, spurring the League's pursuit of the two-nation theory.

 In August 1947, nine years after Iqbal's death, the partition of India gave way to the establishment of Pakistan, a newly independent Islamic state in which Iqbal was honoured as the national poet.
 He is also known in Pakistani society as Hakim ul-Ummat (lit.
 'The Wise Man of the Ummah') and as Mufakkir-e-Pakistan (lit.
 'The Thinker of Pakistan').
-The anniversary of his birth (Youm-e Weladat-e Muḥammad Iqbal), 9 November, is observed as a public holiday in Pakistan.
+The anniversary of his birth (Yaum-e Wiladat-e Muḥammad Iqbal), 9 November, is observed as a public holiday in Pakistan.